Controversial ‘Brady Bunch’ Episode Wasn’t The First Classic Sitcom To Make Light Of The Measles

 — TheWrap (@TheWrap) April 29, 2019

 But back in the day, The Brady Bunch wasn’t the only show to make light of the measles.
-A 1961 Flintstones episode, “In the Dough” had Fred and Barney donning wigs and dresses to pose as their measles-stricken wives Wilma and Betty for a TV bake-off.
-The ailing animated wives did quarantine themselves at the Flintstone home, but their husbands didn’t seem to be very concerned about their illness as Barney quipped, “Measles don’t hurt” and Fred seemed only concerned about losing out on the Tasty Pastry bake-off’s $10,000 prize.
+A 1961 Flintstones episode, “In the Dough,” had Fred and Barney donning wigs and dresses to pose as their measles-stricken wives Wilma and Betty for a TV bake-off.
+The ailing animated wives did quarantine themselves at the Flintstone home, but their husbands didn’t seem to be very concerned about their illness as Barney quipped, “Measles don’t hurt,” and Fred seemed only concerned about losing out on the Tasty Pastry bake-off’s $10,000 prize.

 ‘We ain’t blowing that dough for a measly measle,” Fred said.